microsoft/Mastering-the-Marketplace/ama/README.md

 - Lab 2 - [Partner Center Walkthrough 1](https://microsoft.github.io/Mastering-the-Marketplace/ama/labs/lab-2/index.html)
 - Lab 3 - [Customizing the Managed Application UX](./labs/lab-3/lab-3.md)
 - Lab 4 - [Working with Customer Providers and Resources](./labs/lab-4/lab-4.md)

-## Please help us improve this content for you

-We would very much appreciate 2-3 minutes of your time to [give us your feedback](https://forms.office.com/r/Y087k7aLkL) on the materials and to share your ideas for making this content better for you.